Jayrob832/Jaymes_Roberts/README.md

-# Jaymes_Roberts
+# Hey 👋, This is Jaymes Roberts

-I'm Jaymes Roberts, a **Business Intelligence student** 15+ years of experience in restaurant operations and management.
+Hi!
+I'm Jaymes, a **Business Intelligence Student** with **15+ years of experience in restaurant operations and customer service**.
+My expertise includes **business analytics, data visualization, financial management, and team leadership**.
+Now, I'm excited to apply my **data-driven problem-solving skills** in the tech field.

-My expertise lies in **data analysis, marketing, financial management, and customer service** 🔭 I’m currently working on improving my **data visualization and analytics skills**.
-- 🌱 I’m currently learning **SQL, Python, and Power BI**.
-- 👯 I’m looking to collaborate on **data-driven projects and customer service optimizations**.
-- 🤝 I’m looking for help with **advanced data modeling techniques**.
+Currently, I'm expanding my knowledge in **SQL, Python, and Power BI**, working on projects that improve **business efficiency, and data storytelling**.
+My extensive background in **team management and customer relations** helps me bridge the gap between **business operations and data insights**.

+## Some facts about me:
+- 💡 I enjoy optimizing business processes with **data-driven insights**.
+This is actually a hobby between my friends and I.
-- 💬 Ask me about **business operations, analytics, and customer experience strategies**.
+- 📊 Passionate about **business intelligence, customer analytics, and operations management**.
-- 📫 How to reach me: [LinkedIn](your-link-here)
-- 🌍 Languages: **English & (Business) Spanish**
+- 🌍 Bilingual: **English & Spanish**.
+- 🎯 Always looking for new challenges and opportunities to **learn and grow**.
-- ⚡ Fun fact: I love solving business problems with **data-driven insights!**
+- ☕ Fun facts: I help run a youtube account and love experimenting with stem projects with my daughter.

-🚀 Always open to networking and learning from others!
+📫 **Let's connect!** Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/jaymes-roberts/) or here on GitHub.

+Here is a link to my resume https://docs.google.com/document/d/1-Pn7T_VgEa6x-DpHZ1w3WMa50BEkDkWmrc4_BuYPm50/edit?usp=sharing

+---